 A lot of people don’t do this because their income is uncertain and it’s hard to plan ahead.
 Don’t worry if this is the case.
 If your final tax bill turns out to be less than the tax you have actually paid you can claim a tax rebate.

 These companies may seem tempting, particularly if you’re feeling overwhelmed and are worried about claiming your refund.
-Don’t fall for their clever marketing.
-They will deliberately make the process seem more complicated than it is to try and get your business.
+Don’t fall for their clever marketing and be very careful who you select.
+Some will deliberately make the process seem more complicated than it is to try and get your business.
 All they’ll actually do is take a huge cut of any refund you get.

 They won’t do anything you can’t do yourself through the HMRC portal.
 Doing it yourself means you’ll end up with the full refund in your pocket and won’t have to share any of it with any third parties.